Venomous caterpillar concerns southern Ontario health unit

 "Our leader said sometimes they can be itchy.
 I never knew that caterpillars can be poisonous," he said.

-Their colours may attract children, but it's really to ward off potential prey.
+Their colours may attract children, but it's really to ward off potential predators.

 "Just like monarch butterflies are bright and orange because if a blue jay eats one, it'll throw up.
 So, they're advertising, 'I'm distasteful.'
 The caterpillars are basically doing the same thing," Pratt said.
 "Basically, it's a warning for animals, 'don't try to eat me or pick on me because you'll pay for it.'"